TREASURIES-Bond demand falls as risk appetite returns

 By Karen Brettell

-NEW YORK, Sept 27 U.S. Treasuries prices fell on Tuesday and benchmark note yields rose back near 2 percent as hopes European leaders would increase a bailout fund dampened demand for safe-haven U.S. bonds.
+NEW YORK, Sept 27 U.S. Treasuries prices fell on Tuesday and benchmark note yields rose back near 2 percent as stronger hopes that European leaders would increase a bailout fund for struggling nations in the region dampened demand for safe-haven U.S. bonds.

 A Treasury auction planned for later on Tuesday of $35 billion in new two-year notes, the first of $99 billion in sales this week, also weighed on debt prices.

-Demand for low-risk government bonds fell as talk of beefing up the euro zone's bailout fund lifted stocks and raised expectations the region can contain rapidly spreading debt problems across the region.
-See [ID:nS1E78Q0JA]
+Demand for low-risk government bonds has fallen as hopes grow that euro zone leaders will beef up a rescue package to address rapidly spreading debt problems across the region.

 "There's a lot more positive talk out of Europe," said Jason Rogan, director of Treasuries trading at Guggenheim Partners in New York.